 One of the first steps in applying Lean concepts on a path to operational excellence is identifying and eliminating waste.
-In the old days of manufacturing this might have been called scrap.
-The Japanese TPS system, upon which Lean is modeled, focuses on delivering value to the customer.
-TPS uses the much broader waste concept of “muda” as anything that does not add value in the eyes of the customer.
+In the old days of manufacturing, this might have been called scrap.
+The Japanese TPS system, upon which Lean is modelled, focuses on delivering value to the customer.
+TPS uses the much broader waste concept of “Muda” as anything that does not add value in the eyes of the customer.
 In fact, Lean articulates seven different types of wastes identified in TPS.
 Some use the acronyms of TIM WOOD or WORMPIT to remember each type of waste.

 Seven Wastes Was Not Enough

 In recent years, an eighth waste has been added to the list to ensure that organizations recognize the importance of not wasting the contribution humans can make to operations.
 Respect for People was already built into the Japanese systems as one of two key pillars for the Toyota Way (along with continuous improvement), so it didn’t need articulation as muda in TPS.
 However, after decades of automation in U.S. industry, a prompt to think about the value added by individual humans is a good reminder.

 Every process has each of these eight wastes, or at least the potential for these wastes.
 Operational excellence efforts first identify the contribution and systematically reduce and eliminate them.
 We can use a mnemonic to remember each of the eight waste types: DOWNTIME.
 Keep in mind that downtime per se is not waste, but this acronym is a super way to keep from forgetting any of the eight.

 Defects involve scrap or material that is thrown out or reworked…and much more.
 Concessions may be made to a customer or fire-sale pricing may be used so defective material can be sold.
 In addition, the quality control system that must be put in place for an out-of-control process has high inspection costs.